McKayRansom/gnome-io/README.md

 - Complex damage simulation

 ### Undecided:
+- Realistic Pixel (Gnomoria) vs Minimalistic Pixel (Gnorp) graphics
+- Base builder OR RTS??
+How does every game I make turn into an RTS!
 - Traits/professions (We need some way to decide which tasks are prioritized...)
 - Mining vs infinite mining workshops? how well does this work on 2d
 - Enemies in the mines...
 Would be cool to mine too greedily and too deep